Formal Security Analysis on dBFT Protocol of NEO

-\textit{Through PoX Consensus.} Put forward by Dwork, et al. \cite{DworkN92} and applied by Adam \cite{adam02}, PoW (Proof of Work) was officially used in the Bitcoin system \cite{Satoshi08}.
+\textit{Through PoX Consensus.} Put forward by Dwork et al. \cite{DworkN92} and applied by Adam et al. \cite{adam02}, PoW (Proof of Work) was officially used in the Bitcoin system \cite{Satoshi08}.
 PoW requires the sender to work out the answer to a mathematical problem to prove that s/he has performed a certain degree of computational work.
 PoW ensures the decentralization and security of the system while perfectly integrating the currency issuance, circulation, and exchange.
 However, the increasing difficulty target of PoW causes useless power consumption and reduces the TPS of processing.
 PoS (Proof of Stake) was proposed by Quantum Mechanic at the Bitcoin Forum and implemented in the project Peercoin \cite{PPcoin12}.
-The highest stakeholder will obtain the right of packaging where stakes were evaluated by the time or the amounts of coins.
+The highest stakeholder will obtain the right of packaging, where stakes are evaluated by the time or the number of coins.
 It solves the problem of wasting computing power and decreases the confirmation time to reach an agreement.
-But the Matthew effect is significant as the negative influence.
-DPoS (Delegated Proof-of-Stake), applied in Bitshares \cite{bitshares18}, EoS \cite{Eos18} project, is inherently a combination of the concept of PoS and BFT.
-The delegates of DPoS were selected according to their votes.
-Shareholders grant the rights to a certain number of delegates, and the selected delegates were responsible for maintaining the chain.
-However, although PoX-based protocols possess the advantages in simplicity for decisions, they sacrifice the properties on efficiency and consistency \cite{bano2019sok}.
+But the Matthew effect becomes significant with its negative influence.
+DPoS (Delegated Proof-of-Stake), applied in Bitshares \cite{bitshares18} and EoS \cite{Eos18}, is intrinsically a combination of the concept of PoS and BFT.
+The delegates of DPoS are selected according to their votes.
+Shareholders grant the rights to a certain number of delegates, and the selected ones are responsible for maintaining the chain.
+However, although PoX-based protocols possess the advantages of simplicity for decisions, they sacrifice the properties of efficiency and consistency \cite{bano2019sok}.

 \textit{Q4.What is the scope of the issue's impact?}